pymupdf/PyMuPDF-Optional-Material/docs/page.rst

      :arg colorspace: Defines the required colorspace, one of ``GRAY``, ``RGB`` or ``CMYK`` (case insensitive).
 Or specify a :ref:`Colorspace`, e.g. one of the predefined ones: :data:`csGRAY`, :data:`csRGB` or :data:`csCMYK`.
      :type colorspace: string, :ref:`Colorspace`

-     :arg clip: restrict rendering to the rectangle's area.
-The default will render the full page.
+     :arg clip: restrict rendering to this area.
      :type clip: :ref:`IRect`

      :arg bool alpha: A bool indicating whether an alpha channel should be included in the pixmap.
 Choose ``False`` if you do not really need transparency.
 This will save a lot of memory (25% in case of RGB ... and pixmaps are typically **large**!), and also processing time in most cases.
 Also note an important difference in how the image will appear: